tvwenger/pyqt-fit/README.txt

 non-parametric regression, either local-constant or local-polynomial, with the option to provide your own.
 There is also a full-GUI access, that currently provides an interface only to parametric regression.

-The GUI for 1D data analysis is invoked with:

-    $ pyqt_fit1d.py

 PyQt-Fit can also be used from the python interpreter.
 Here is a typical session: